 .. click for information on specific asset management systems

-IT Asset Management is a very common application, particularly within larger organisations, such as the Federal Government.
+IT Asset Management is a very common application, particularly within larger organisations,

 One large high tech organisation used an asset management system to track all IT equipment in the Ottawa region, managing these items from receipt through deployment, redeployment and maintenance (scheduled and unscheduled), through to return at end of lease.
 Significant savings were achieved with this system.

 Critical Equipment in a manufacturing environment can be tracked for calibration purposes, or for production planning.